A Joint Model for IT Operation Series Prediction and Anomaly Detection: Experiments

-On \textbf{KPI} dataset, $D_0$ in Eqn.~\ref{eqn:nconfidence} is empirically set to \textit{4.1}. $\beta$ in Eqn.~\ref{eqn:lossvae} is set to \textit{0.01}. $\lambda$ in Eqn.~\ref{eqn:lossSeqVL} is set to \textit{1}.
-In training, the segment sequence length $L$ is set to \textit{256}.
+On \textbf{KPI} dataset, $D_0$ in Eqn.~\ref{eqn:nconfidence} is empirically set to \textit{4.1}. $\beta$ in Eqn.~\ref{eqn:lossvae} is set to \textit{0.01}.
+As $\beta$ is crucial to our model, this setting will be validated by an ablation study. $\lambda$ in Eqn.~\ref{eqn:lossSeqVL} is set to \textit{1}.
+The segment sequence length $L$ is set to \textit{256}.
 Other hyper-parameters are configured according to~\cite{Xu2018}.
 On \textbf{Yahoo} dataset, $D_0$ in Eqn.~\ref{eqn:nconfidence} is set to \textit{3.1}. $\lambda$ is set to \textit{10}.
-The window size $w_0$ is set to \textit{30}. $h_l$ and the size of $h_t$ are set to \textit{24}.
+The window size $\Omega$ is set to \textit{30}. $h_l$ and the size of $\textbf h_t$ are set to \textit{24}.
+The learning rate is set to \textit{1e-2}.
 The rest of the configurations on the training is kept the same as on \textbf{KPI} dataset.
 The configurations in SR is set following \cite{Ren2019}.
-For the readers who want to repeat our work, following tips in parameter-tuning are recommended. \begin{enumerate} \item The hyper-parameters about the size of the model should be set according to the granularity of the dataset; \item Parameter $\lambda$ is set according to the preference of the two tasks, namely trend prediction and anomaly detection.
-In our practice, anomaly detection is preferred over trend prediction; \item $\beta$ is set as a trade-off between generalization and accuracy of the VAE block; \item $D_0$ is set according to the performance of SR on the dataset. \end{enumerate}
+For the readers who want to repeat our work, the following principles in parameter-tuning are recommended. \begin{enumerate} \item Hyper-parameter $\lambda$ is set according to the preference of the two tasks, namely prediction and anomaly detection.
+In our practice, anomaly detection is preferred over prediction; \item Hyper-parameter $\beta$ is set as a trade-off between accuracy and generalization of PAD; \item $D_0$ is set according to the performance of SR on the dataset. \end{enumerate}